laurentganne/ystia-heappe/doc/tosca_intro.md

 Ystia adds 2 additional default workflows:
   * **stop** used in conjunction with the start workflow to stop all components a topology (for maintenance purpose for example).
   * **start** sed in conjunction with the stop workflow to start all components of a topology.

-All these standard workflows will be automatically generated for you by Alien4Cloud, that will create workflow steps calling the standard interfaces of the components you have implemented (create/configure/start for the install workflow, stop/delete for the uninstall workflow), dependencies between steps being set according to the relationships between node templates that you have defined in your topology template.
+All these standard workflows will be automatically generated for you by Alien4Cloud, that will create workflow steps calling the standard interfaces of the components you have implemented (create/configure/start for the install workflow, stop/delete for the uninstall workflow, submit/run for the run workflow of Jobs), dependencies between steps being set according to the relationships between node templates that you have defined in your topology template.

+Similarly for topolgy templates containing jobs, implementing the interfaces submit/run/cancel that Ystia defines as a TOSCA extension, a **run** workflow will be automatically generated, chaining submit/run interfaces of each Job according to the relationships defined between these Jobs.

 ### Additional keyword

-### Jobs

 Next: [Description of the application](description.md)